FRC4946/4946Wiki/content/Team History/2017 Steamworks.md

 The team was offered the opportunity to attend a 3rd qualifying event this season as extra practice.
 Through 12 qualification matches, the team went 8-4, ranking 6th.
 The team captained alliance 4, and were eliminated in the semifinals.
 The team won the [[Excellence in Engineering Award]].
 ![](https://www.youtube.com/watch?v=WddXFj5RcSw&ab_channel=FRCOntarioReplays)
 ## Ontario Provincial Championship
 From the team's performance at qualifying events, the team was offered a spot at the provincial championship.
 Through 11 qualification matches, the team went 7-4, seeding 16th.
 The team was the first pick of alliance 5, and was eliminated in the semifinals.
-With the season performance, the team finished 12th in the province, and qualified for a spot at the world championship.
+With the season performance, the team finished 12th in Ontario, and qualified for a spot at the world championship.
 ![[IMG_0841.jpg|600]]
 ## World Championship
 The team was placed in the Curie division at the world championship.
 Through 10 matches, the team went 6-4, seeding 9th.
 The team was the first pick of alliance 6, and were the event finalists.
 The team also won the [[Excellence in Engineering Award]].